kadena-community/kadena.js/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for contributing to this project!
+Thanks for contributing to this project!

-Can you please fill out the information below to save us time looking into your PR.
+- Make sure out the information below to save us time looking into your PR.
-Start with explaining the reasons for this change, and if applicable link to an issue.
+- Explain why and how for this pull request, and link to an issue (if applicable).
-And explain the changes you have made.
+- Add use cases, scenarios, images and screenshots.
+- Add documentation and tutorials.
+- Run `rush test` and `rush change`
+- In short: help us help you to get this through!
 -->

-## Reason:

-Closes [issue link]

-## Changes made (preferably with images/screenshots):

-## Check off the following:

-- [ ] I have reviewed my changes and run the appropriate tests.
-- [ ] I have have run `rush change` to add the appropriate change logs.
-- [ ] I have added/edited docs.
-- [ ] I have added tutorials.
-- [ ] I have double checked and DEFINITELY added docs.